-It has been a rough year for businesses across the country, but especially so for small businesses.
-According to recent Yelp data, 60% of business closures due to the coronavirus pandemic are permanent.
+It has been a rough few years for businesses across the country, but especially so for small businesses.
+According to Yelp data, an estimated 60% of business closures due to the coronavirus pandemic are permanent.
 Companies of all sizes have had to close some or many of their locations.
-Has your business suffered losses this year?

 Step 1: Vote On It

 For a sole proprietor with no employees, closing a business is as simple as starting one.
 Close up shop, pay off your debts, and let your customers and vendors know.
 However, if you have partners (even silent ones), own a C corporation or LLC, you should have documented the method of closing in your business’s partnership or operating agreement.
 The first step must involve getting everyone to agree on the closure.
 You need to hold a formal vote, documented in the meeting’s minutes, with signatures from all partners and board members.

 In addition, if the business is a corporation and had issued shares, two-thirds of the voting shares must agree on closure.
 LLC rules vary by state, so check with the states where you have business locations for requirements for who needs to agree to closure.

 Step 2: Filing the Paperwork